 The original Carnegie Diplodocus

 As related by Taylor et al. (in prep, a), the industrialist and philanthropist Andrew Carnegie was inspired by a newspaper article in the late 1800s to ask the director of the museum that bears his name to obtain a giant dinosaur skeleton for exhibit.
-In July 1889, an expedition from the museum found a largely complete specimen of the sauropod Diplodocus, which when excavated and prepared was given the specimen number CM 84 and described in Hatcher’s (1901) monograph as the new species Diplodocus carnegii.
+In July 1889, an expedition from the museum found a largely complete specimen of the sauropod Diplodocus, which when excavated and prepared was given the specimen number CM 84 and described in John Bell Hatcher’s (1901) monograph as the new species Diplodocus carnegii.
 In 1907, this specimen was mounted in the new dinosaur hall of the Carnegie Museum, its missing portions filled in with bones from a second Diplodocus carnegii specimen CM 94, and casts and sculptures based on other closely related specimens, some of them from other museums.

 This mounted skeleton quickly became the icon of the Carnegie Museum, and has remained so up to the present, even after the addition to the dinosaur hall of the even larger apatosaurine mounted skeleton CM 3018, which was designated the holotype of the new species Apatosaurus louisae (Holland 1915, Gilmore 1936).
 The Diplodocus skeleton, known by the rather inelegant nickname “Dippy”, has been moved and modified several times in the years since its initial mounting, most recently in a major redesign of the Carnegie Museum in 2005–2007.
 It presently co-stars with CM 3018 in the new Jurassic Hall.